danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/system_architecture.typ

 = Full System

-// TODO: PHY -> not that"C"OR
-// TODO: AD936x controller control signals
 #figure(
   image("../Figures/System-Architecture/System_Diagram.drawio.svg",width:75%),
   caption: "System Diagram"
 )

-// TODO: ACM return path
-// TODO: Reerence link analysis
-Due to the limitation of scope for this project, the particulars of the channel measurement has not been investigated, there are two requirements that require definition: Accuracy and frequency of updates.
+Due to the limitation of scope for this project, the particulars of the channel measurement has not been investigated, there are two main requirements for the system: Accuracy and frequency of updates.

-As identified in TODO:, the main varying factor is the distance from the ground station to the satellite which can be computed in advance, giving #acr("VCM").
-Interference has not been analysed thusfar, but is expected to be a significant and varying factor that cannot be predicted.
+As identified in @ACM-Analysis-Section, the main varying factor is the distance from the ground station to the satellite which can be computed in advance, giving #acr("VCM").
+Interference has not been analysed thusfar, but is expected to be a significant and varying factor that cannot be predicted, requiring the implementation of #acr("ACM").
+The presented architecture allowed either to be implemented without redesign.

 Another important factor for the system is "in the blind" communications, i.e. downlink data transmission without any uplink communications from the ground station.
 Under these conditions, there is no return channel to facilitate #acr("ACM") operation.
 Additionally, prescheduled #acr("VCM") operation requires orbit position information that may not be present.
 For this reason, the lowest MODCOD of QPSK 1/4 shall be used, as this maximises availaibility.